scarimp/btc_lib/README.md

    3.1 Learning bitcoin from the command line ,  by The Bitcoin Developer Network (BDN) fork (https://github.com/BitcoinDeveloperNetwork).

    3.2 In creating the bitcoin.conf file , use this tool (https://jlopp.github.io/bitcoin-core-config-generator/)

+   3.3 Using transactions for control use also a blockexplorer on line ( https://live.blockcypher.com/.)

 4. A book  (from https://www.oreilly.com/) that begin with Elleptic Curve :